 Hospital-Based Outpatient Clinics

-- Does your health insurance benefit plan covers hospital charges in a hospital-based outpatient clinic?
+- Does your health insurance benefit plan cover hospital/facility charges in a hospital-based outpatient clinic?

 - How much of the charge is covered?

 - How much will be applied to the deductible?

 - How much will you owe out-of-pocket (coinsurance) after meeting the deductible?